grafana/writers-toolkit/docs/sources/write/style-guide/capitalization-punctuation/index.md

 ### Amazon products

 When referring to Amazon products such as [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html), include the "Amazon" name prefix.
-After the first use, it's OK to use just the product name.
+After the first use, you can use just the product name.

 In headings, always use the full name including "Amazon".

+### Apache projects

+When referring to Apache projects such as [Apache Mesos](https://mesos.apache.org/), include the "Apache" name prefix.
+After the first use, you can use just the project name.

+In headings, always use the full name including "Apache".

 ## Punctuation guidelines